singhs020/power-sqs/README.md

 Power SQS provides following functions to deal with AWS SQS

+## Reader

 ### getSQSReader
 Returns a readable stream of messages with long polling of 10 seconds.
-The object mode is enabled in the stream and returns the complete data object returned from the AWS.
+The object mode is enabled in the stream and pushes single message across the pipe.

-The messgages in the pushed chunk can be accessed via the the Messages.
-It only pushes the data if it has any number of Messages attached to it otherwise it will keep on polling the SQS.

 ```javascript
 const {getSQSReader} = require("power-sqs");